 FAQ: California’s Marijuana Laws

-In addition to how much marijuana one can legally purchase, our experienced drug crimes attorneys at Lessem, Newstat & Tooson, LLP are often asked the following questions regarding California’s marijuana laws:
+In addition to how much marijuana one can legally purchase, our experienced drug crimes attorneys at Lessem, Newstat & Tooson, and LLP are often asked the following questions regarding California’s marijuana laws:

 Question #1: Now that marijuana is legal, can I smoke outside like people do with cigarettes?